 DuckDuckGo is fast-growing, super little search engine whose main selling point is that it doesn’t sell your data.
 It doesn’t track the searches you make or ‘personalize’ the order of web results like Google does.
 Instead it promises its users a superior search experience with ‘smarter search, less clutter and real privacy’.

 Chrome does not offer DuckDuckGo as an alternative search provider directly.
 You’ll need to add it manually if you want to use it for your omnibar, context menu and other in-browser searches.

 How To Make DuckDuckGo the Default Search Engine in Chrome

 First up, be aware of what you’re changing.

-Making DuckDuckGo your default search engine will route all searches made from the Omnibar (‘address bar’) through DuckDuckGo and not Google (the default search engine in Chrome).
+If you make DuckDuckGo your default search engine all searches made from the Omnibar (aka the address bar) will be routed through DuckDuckGo and not Google (the default search engine in Chrome).

-Google do not include DuckDuckGo in its default list of search engine options (Bing, Yahoo! and Ask Jeeves are included).
-The omission is curious given that Google cites it as a ‘major competitor’ in the search arena.
+Also, Google Chrome does not include DuckDuckGo in its default list of search engine options (whereas Bing, Yahoo! and Ask Jeeves are included).
+The omission is curious given that Google cites it as a ‘major competitor’ in the search arena, but hey 💁🏻♂️.

-The good news is that although you need to add DuckDuckGo to Chrome manually it can be done in just a few clicks:
+The good news is that you can add DuckDuckGo to Chrome manually.
+It only takes a few clicks:

 - Open the DuckDuckGo website in a new tab or window